SAP-samples/teched2023-DA260/exercises/dd2/README.md

 <br>

-In a second step, please click on *Select Source Container*:
+In a second step, you need to select a source container by clicking on *Select Source Container*:

 ![](images/Select_Container.jpg)

-Note: What a conatiner is depend son the individual source system you have selected.
+**Note:** What a conatiner is depend son the individual source system you have selected.
 The following examples can show what a container can be for the common source systems a Replication Flow supports:

 - In case of a database source system, a container is the database schema in which the source data sets are accessible (e.g. SAP HANA Cloud or Microsoft Azure SQL etc.)